Iran to boost production by drilling 35 new wells on ‘world’s largest offshore gas field’

 “This field is located in the underground part of Kish Island and in the waters of the Persian Gulf, with a minimum in place storage of 56 trillion cubic feet of gas, which is considered one of the large gas fields,” added Nabavi.

-Meanwhile, engineering studies were carried out in the North Pars gas field, which is located in the Persian Gulf in the south of Bushehr province.
+Meanwhile, engineering studies were carried out in the North Pars gas field located in the Persian Gulf in the south of Bushehr province.
 According to the POGC official, this field has gas reserves of 55 trillion cubic feet.